Scientific American Loses Its Bold Leader

 I’d also like to address the complaint that Helmuth’s approach to science was too political and partisan.
 Yes, under Helmuth, Scientific American has had a clear progressive outlook, ordinarily associated with the Democratic party.
 The magazine endorsed Joe Biden four years ago, shortly after Helmuth took over, and Kamala Harris this year.

-Sci Am took stands on issues like racism, abortion, trans rights, climate change, gun violence and covid vaccines.
+Sci Am presented scientific analyses of and took stands on racism, reproductive rights, trans rights, climate change, gun violence and covid vaccines.
 Critics deplored the magazine’s “transformation into another progressive mouthpiece,” as The Wall Street Journal put it.
 Biologist Jerry Coyne says a science magazine should remain “neutral on issues of politics, morals, and ideology.”

 What??!!
 As Coyne knows, science, historically, has never been “neutral.”
 Powerful groups on the right and left have employed science to promote their interests and propagate lethal ideologies, from eugenics to Marxism.
 Science journalists can either challenge abuses of science or look the other way.